SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-17-sdf-nutshell.md

 **There exists an unique stochastic discount factor in the payoff space $$m \in Row(X)$$ that prices all securities under LOOP**.

+### The Implication <a name="im"></a>

 Let's halt here for a while to sink in the equation at hand.

-We actually do not impose much structure in assuming Law of One Price, a break of which implies profit with literally no risk.
+As you might notice already, it is a very general equation with limited structure placed.
 More than enough generality is reserved to apply the formula for different securities from different perspectives.
-While with abundance of generality the equation is more of a paradigm rather than a full sized model.
+While with abundance of generality, the equation is more of a paradigm rather than a full sized model.
 Further assumptions and structures can be and should be placed on this foundation for further insights.

-As suggested

-### The Implication <a name="im"></a>
+As suggested by Prof Cochrane in his book [Asset Pricing](https://www.amazon.com/Asset-Pricing-John-H-Cochrane/dp/0691121370/ref=sr_1_1?crid=3FZCYELEHP9YW&keywords=asset+pricing&qid=1679215995&sprefix=asset+pric%2Caps%2C293&sr=8-1), those structures and assumptions can be placed directly on SDF in the form $$m_{t+1} = f(data, parameter)$$.

+Asset pricing models are then summarized in the two equations, where the first equation decides the empirical representation and common languanges we hope to keep invariant across security markets and perspectives.

+$$
+\begin{aligned}
+p_t &= E_t(m_{t+1}x_{t+1}) \\
+m_{t+1} &= f(data, parameter)
+\end{aligned}
+$$